bob-the-dyer/vertx-lux-webinar/README.md

  - rmi host on boot2docker needs to be specified (-Djava.rmi.server.hostname='192.168.99.100'), not on linux
  - ports will not automatically be opened while migrating from container to container, i.e. migration of web is useless, use super ha node with all ports needed
- - hanode - StarterVerticla is replicated in ha node instead of target verticle in vertx.deploy() ...
+ - hanode - StarterVerticle is replicated in ha node instead of target verticle in vertx.deploy() -> solved with Launcher
- - hanode - quorum is set by default with -ha???
+ - hanode - looks like quorum is set by default with -ha
- - on split brain - no quorum -> undeploy -> trying to connect replica node -> addiding to black list ->
+ - on split brain - no quorum -> undeploy -> trying to connect replica node -> adding to black list -> removing node -> not reconnecting... totally depends on how cluster management works in hazelcast and how hazalcast's timeouts and delays are configured.
+I doubt that HA based on hazelcast can be reliable and predictive especially on network partitioning.
+Need to try JGroups cluster management but as of now it's in technical review.

     Hints for docker interaction: